Daniel arap Moi: Retirement

 Moi was constitutionally barred from running in the 2002 presidential elections.
-Some of his supporters floated the idea of amending the constitution to allow him to run for a third term, but Moi preferred to retire, choosing Uhuru Kenyatta, the son of Kenya's first President, as his successor.
+Some of his supporters flirted with the idea of amending the constitution to allow him to run for a third term, but Moi preferred to retire, choosing Uhuru Kenyatta, the son of Kenya's first President, as his successor.
 However, Mwai Kibaki was elected president by a two to one majority over Kenyatta, which was confirmed on 29 December 2002.
-At that point Kibaki required the use of a wheelchair, having narrowly escaped death in a road traffic accident on the campaign trail.
+At that point Kibaki required the use of a wheelchair, having narrowly escaped death in a road accident on the campaign trail.
 Moi handed over power in a poorly organised ceremony that had one of the largest crowds ever seen in Nairobi in attendance.
 The crowd was openly hostile to Moi.

 After leaving office in December 2002, Moi lived in retirement, largely shunned by the political establishment.
-However, he still retained some popularity with the masses, and his presence never failed to gather a crowd.
-He spoke out against a proposal for a new constitution in 2005; according to Moi, the document was contrary to the aspirations of the Kenyan people.
+Nevertheless, he still retained some popularity with the masses, and his presence never failed to gather a crowd.
+He spoke out against a proposal for a new constitution in 2005, which according to him, the document was contrary to the aspirations of the Kenyan people.
 After the proposal was defeated in a November 2005 constitutional referendum, President Kibaki called Moi to arrange for a meeting to discuss the way forward.

 On 25 July 2007, Kibaki appointed Moi as special peace envoy to Sudan, referring to Moi's "vast experience and knowledge of African affairs" and "his stature as an elder statesman".
-In his capacity as peace envoy, Moi's primary task was to help secure peace in southern Sudan, where an agreement, signed in early 2005, was being implemented.
+In his capacity as peace envoy, Moi's primary task was to help secure peace in southern Sudan where an agreement, signed in early 2005, was being implemented.
 At the time, the Kenyan press speculated that Moi and Kibaki were planning an alliance ahead of the December 2007 election.
 On 28 August 2007, Moi announced his support for Kibaki's re-election and said that he would campaign for Kibaki.
 He sharply criticised the two opposition Orange Democratic Movement factions, arguing that they were tribal in nature.

 Moi owned the Kiptagich Tea Factory, established in 1979, which has been involved in controversy.
-In 2009 the factory was under threat of being closed down by the government during the Mau Forest evictions.
+In 2009, the factory was under the threat of being closed down by the government during the Mau Forest evictions.